awil414/Weather-Dashboard/README.md

 ## Get up-to-date and future weather information for any given city.

 ## Description
 Weather Now is an application to find the current and 5-Days forecast of a given city.
 The server-side API used to get response data object is retrieved from the Open Weather API.
-The current and forecast weather section include the following weather characters and date.
+The current and forecast weather section include city, date, icon-image, temperature, humidity, wind speed, UV and index.

 ## Github URL link
  https://awil414.github.io/Weather-Now/